wdm0006/pygeohash/README.md

 ## What is PyGeoHash?

 PyGeoHash is a Python module that provides functions for encoding and decoding geohashes to and from latitude and longitude coordinates, along with utilities for performing calculations and approximations with them.

-It is based on Leonard Norrgård's [geohash](https://github.com/vinsci/geohash) module, but adds more functionality while supporting Python 3.
+It was originally based on Leonard Norrgård's [geohash](https://github.com/vinsci/geohash) module, but now adds more functionality while supporting Python 3, and is optimized for performance.

 ## Why PyGeoHash?